Supporting Our Region's Producers

 Field Day: Integrated vegetable, herb, and fruit tree systems: a permaculture approach

-Join Dieter and Elizabeth Bay at their 38 acre organic farm up the North Fork to learn about integrating vegetable, herb, berry and fruit tree production using biodynamic and permaculture principles.
-Participants will witness a meticulously planned farm with a wide range of crops produced on warm, south facing slopes and discuss water conservation techniques, plant nutrition, crop planning, pest management and nutrient cycling.
+Dieter and Elisabeth Bay have a homestead and orchard on 38 acres up the North Fork in Grand Forks.
+At the farm tour, they showed participants how they have integrated vegetable, herb, berry and fruit tree production using biodynamic and permaculture principles.
+Participants witnessed a wide range of crops produced on warm, south facing slopes and discussed water conservation techniques, plant nutrition, crop planning, pest management and nutrient cycling.

 Biography: Sand Creek Organics: